-A study of Paul’s use of “in the Lord” (or an equivalent expression) elsewhere is very illuminating.
+A study of Paul’s use of “in the Lord” or an equivalent expression elsewhere is very illuminating.
 For instance, “in the Lord” is parallel to being a “saint” in Romans 16:2.

-We might add this thought: if such was Paul’s instruction with reference to the experienced widow, would a more relaxed view have been entertained regarding the marriage of the even more vulnerable young virgin?
+We might add this thought.
+If such was Paul’s instruction with reference to the experienced widow, would a more relaxed view have been entertained regarding the marriage of the even more vulnerable young virgin?

-(6) Later in 1 Corinthians, Paul argues the case for supporting gospel preachers and their families.
+Later in 1 Corinthians, Paul argues the case for supporting gospel preachers and their families.
 In connection therewith, he asks:

 The apostle could have made his point about family support without the inclusion of the word

 But the use of the negative particle here does not demand the interpretation so ascribed.
 If the apostle had heard the report that some of the Corinthian saints were entering into unions with pagans, he might well have written a caution, “Stop this practice,” without suggesting that once the union is formed it must be dissolved.

-Finally, then, there is this question: what should one do when he realizes that, in marrying out of Christ, the primary interests of the Lord’s kingdom were not pursued?
+Finally, then, there is this question.
+What should one do when he realizes that, in marrying out of Christ, the primary interests of the Lord’s kingdom were not pursued?

 There are many circumstances in our lives which are irreversible.
-Is it not possible that one could realize that he did not approach some of his earlier decisions with the highest of ideals?
+Is it not possible that one could realize that he did not approach some of his earlier decisions with the highest ideals?

-There is nothing wrong with asking God’s forgiveness for such superficial choices, resolving to make more spiritually responsible determinations in the future and working then to make the very best of one’s present situation.
+There is nothing wrong with asking God’s forgiveness for such superficial choices, resolving to make more spiritually responsible decisions in the future and working then to make the very best of one’s present situation.

 This, we believe, is a balanced view of this subject, which takes into consideration a broader variety of factors than some may have considered previously.